Next-gen wealth: a new path for redistribution

 Our hack will respond to these questions through a rapid exploration and prototyping of a new service for younger wealth holders (in the UK), that could align to their values and short circuit some of the philanthropic infrastructure that would ordinarily stand between them and the redistribution they seek.

-Fiscal hosting (and associated approaches) can help create all 4 of these shifts - and probably others.
+Fiscal hosting (and associated approaches) can help create all four of these shifts—and probably others.
 For example, by allowing capital to flow through alternative channels, fiscal hosting can circumvent the philanthropic, charitable paradigm, aiding speed and less restrictions.
 Fiscal hosting can allow decision making to be fully devolved into an unincorporated group representative of the UK and civic/collective interests.
 Using a host in combination with Open Collective can allow full transparency of transactions.
 And, fiscal hosting can help capital reach people and groups traditionally excluded from philanthropy, further supporting civic/collective interests.

-It feels important to acknowledge that there are existing services for wealth holders (e.g. https://www.foundationscotland.org.uk/set-up-your-own-fund ) but they tend to be closed door, not transparent, operating within the restrictions of philanthropic paradigm, excluding many people and organisations, and often still designed to help wealth holders retain rather than distribute control.
+It feels important to acknowledge that there are existing services for wealth holders (e.g. https://www.foundationscotland.org.uk/set-up-your-own-fund), but they tend to be closed-door, not transparent, operating within the restrictions of the philanthropic paradigm, excluding many people and organisations, and often still designed to help wealth holders retain rather than distribute control.

 To implement this hack we will:

-1. Connect with a small group of UK wealth holders (drawing on networks at Thirty Percy Foundation and through the Wealth Hackers Initiative) to understand their needs more deeply and shape initial ideas with about how a model could be designed
+1. Connect with a small group of UK wealth holders (drawing on networks at Thirty Percy Foundation and through the Wealth Hackers Initiative) to understand their needs more deeply and shape initial ideas about how a model could be designed.

 Outcomes

-1. The process of working on this hack would create changes of perspective and behaviour within those people that we connect with, e.g. research conversations and interactions as part of this work would spread and cross-fertilise ideas, shifting the dial in terms of what people believe to be possible and the ideas they go on to spread themselves.
+1. The process of working on this hack would create changes of perspective and behaviour within those people that we connect with.
+Research conversations and interactions as part of this work would spread and cross-fertilise ideas, shifting the dial in terms of what people believe to be possible—and the ideas they go on to spread themselves.

 2. A proposition would be out there in the world, shared with the wider field, acting as a provocation and a challenge to those who engage with it.
 We would aim for this proposition to contribute to a shift in the narrative about what’s possible in this space.

 3. We hope the initial hack and creation of the prototype would spark opportunities for an in-practice pilot, further opening the door to longer-term, material impact.
-By prioritising connections, conversations and sharing in the way we work on this hack we would hope to create the conditions that would lead to these opportunities.
+By prioritising connections, conversations, and sharing in the way we work on this hack, we would aim to create the conditions that lead to these opportunities.